 Give gifts a homemade touch

 Keeping in mind the old adage "It's the thought that counts" may help you manage your spending.
 Consider using your talents to produce homemade gifts.
 This is a great opportunity to take a class with your spouse, friend, children, or neighbors.
 Learn something new.
 Your local library may even offer free seminars in knitting, photography, or other topics.
 And, if you're busy knitting or painting a masterpiece, you aren't at the mall being tempted to spend.
 If you are short on time, consider creating a holiday coupon book as a special gift.
-Offering to detail your spouse's car or make dinner for a week will be remembered and treasured far longer than an expensive gift.
+Offering to detail your spouse's car or make dinner for a week are also thoughtful considerations.
+Youtube and Pinterest have great ideas for DIY gifts and wrapping.